ashleyidesign/web-authoring-1-fa-17/syllabus.md

   - Text editor for authoring Markdown, HTML, and CSS
   - Browser developer tools for inspecting and testing
   - GitHub for development and publishing
-- Proficiency in producing both low and high fidelity paper and digital comps for presentation
+- Proficiency in producing both low and high-fidelity paper and digital comps for presentation

 #### Conceptual